mrVanDalo/tech.ingolf-wagner.de/slides/why-nixos.markdown

 --

-`qtchan` only in a shell
+`gimp` only in a shell
 ```
-nix-shell -p qtchan
+nix-shell -p gimp
 ```

 ---